Click here for Level 2 Yoga Teacher Training Courses FAQ

-Whilst we do not expect you to necessarily be a regular Ashtanga practitioner we do recommend that you have at least attended some ashtanga classes or if that is not possible you should practice a number of times with a dvd.
+Whilst we do not expect you to necessarily be a regular Ashtanga practitioner we do recommend that you have at least attended ashtanga classes to become familiar with the practice or if that is not possible you should practice independently using a self practice dvd.

 There may be additional lectures on trainings according to the guest teachers or speakers that come to share their particular field of expertise.
 Please check on the teachers page to view the teaching teams as they vary from training to training.

 Austria offers a relaxed and intimate feeling/atmosphere which some students feel accelerates their learning process and allows them to receive greater individual support.
 The venue has very little in terms of distractions as it is set in a very peaceful and beautiful valley surrounded by mountains and forests.
+Its a homely atmosphere with most of the students living together in a big and beautiful 7 bedroom house.
 We find the students feel very grounded and focused at the Austria training.